Dear Souls and Hearts Members,

 Find out more at our RCC landing page.
 Catch the 69-minute information video or listen to the audio here.
 If the RCC seems like it might fit you, work through the 19-minute experiential exercise designed to help you decide about whether to apply.

-If you still have questions about whether the RCC is a fit for you, call or text me at 317.567.9594 or email me at [email protected].
-RCC Registration for this cohort is open until December 31 and then will close until reopening in June 2023 for the next cohort.
+If you still have questions about whether the RCC is a fit for you, call or text me at 317.567.9594 or email me at email@example.com.
+RCC Registration opens twice a year, in June and December.

 In Christ and His Mother,